jzwood/ledgerdemain/spec.md

 - another pass on art style
     - I like having a gradient halo around player so it gets darker in a circle around them
     - if we're feeling very cool then maybe fireballs illuminate the ground as they travel
+- discover spells?
+    - move menu into draw loop
+    - only show discovered rows (spells will need a :discovered flag)
+- cutscenes?